iaintaylor94/PiC_Ch8_Q12/readme.md

 ## Chapter 8
 ### Question 12

 This problem is from chapter 8 of the textbook[^1].
-It is to create a program to transpose the elements of an array.
+It is to create a program to transpose the elements of an array - with variable width and height.

 You may wish to run the program and compare its output.